czbiohub/bam2fasta/README.md

 ### `--bam`
-For bam/10x files, Use this to specify the location of the bam file.
+For bam/10x files, Use this to specify the location of the bam file or tenx.gz file to get per cell fastas/fastqs.
 For example:

 ```bash
 --bam /path/to/data/10x-example/possorted_genome_bam